Newlyn School

 The Newlyn School was an art colony of artists based in or near Newlyn, a fishing village adjacent to Penzance, on the south coast of Cornwall, from the 1880s until the early twentieth century.
 The establishment of the Newlyn School was reminiscent of the Barbizon School in France, where artists fled Paris to paint in a more pure setting emphasising natural light.
-These schools along with a related California movement were also known as En plein air.
+These schools often painted en plein air (in the open air, in front of the scenes they were depicting).

+The school consisted of a considerable range of styles over the years, but many paintings were of genre subjects of everyday life in a relatively poor, if certainly picturesque, village.
+The handling of paint was often loose and free, sometimes coming to approach Impressionism.